 Find your model using the Input buttons.

 Note the asterisk.
 Once you have found your model, press the Straight button to confirm.
-You will see the asterisk go away, which implies that the model setting is saved.
+You will see the asterisk disappear, indicating that the model setting has been saved.

 Step 5: